5l1v3r1/discordrpc/README.md

-# DiscoRPC 🧿
+# DiscordRPC 🟦

-DiscoRPC 🧿 is a Custom Discord Rich Presence Tool which allows you to easily spice up your Discord profile!
+DiscordRPC 🟦 is a Custom Discord Rich Presence Tool which allows you to easily spice up your Discord profile!

 # Setup 🔹
 Set up a Discord Presence on the developer portal and enter the information asked into the program!